 Advanced Virtual COM port supports Windows 2000 - Windows 8.1 (32 and 64-bit) and Windows Server 2012 R2.
 It also supports Windows CE versions: CE 5.0 (x86), CE 5.0 - 6.0 (arm), Mobile 2003 SE, and Mobile 5.0 - 6.5.

-If you require RS232 over LAN capability you should investigate these software products.
-Some are free while some do come with a cost.
+If you require RS232 over LAN capability you should take a closer look at these software products.
+E.g. serial to LAN extender software is playing an important role in industrial automation systems and many other production control units.
+The above mentioned software can also make serial appliances available from any computer with the ability to create virtual interfaces emulating a hardware port.
+Some of them are free while some do come with a cost.
 Considering that a paid application will also include dedicated technical support and provide timely updates, you should look at all options and not necessarily always go with the least expensive solution.